UOA-CS732-SE750/cs732-examples/example-10-routing-02/README.md

 This hook gives us back a function (`navigate`), which we can call to do React Router page navigation.
 The first argument is a string representing the path to navigate to.
 This can be absolute or relative.
 The second argument is configuration options, if required.
 The most commonly used config option is `replace`, which works the same as the `replace` prop in the `Navigate` component (see above).
 For more info about possible config options, see [its doc page online](https://reactrouter.com/docs/en/v6/api#usenavigate).

-For an example, we can see in `App.js` line 47, when the user adds a new article, we redirect the user to that new article's page.
+For an example, we can see in `App.jsx` line 47, when the user adds a new article, we redirect the user to that new article's page.